 Seasons come and go, but off-seasons can last a lifetime.
-This is the final off-season, from the slow-paced months after season seven, to the frenzied weeks leading up to the last season.
+This is a record of the final off-season, from the slow-paced months after season seven, to the frenzied weeks leading up to the last season.
 Continue reading “The Last Off-Season”

 They’re more on his Instagram.

 The Starks circa 291 AC. ( when rickon hasnt even exsisted) 7 years before the event of ASOIAF starts) #jonsnow #kitharington #nedstark #catelynstark #sansastark #aryastark #robbstark #branstark #sophieturner #maissiewilliams #seanbean #winterfell #thenorthremembers #asoiaf #gameofthronesfanart #gameofthrones #got